 The key to better customer services, products, and a healthier financial market, is all dependent on how data is used.
 In the world of finserve, it’s also a way to bring financial literacy and accessibility to those who have been sidelined by traditional institutions.

 Deciphering which data is the most useful in assessing customer reliability, is where Day’s former experience in telecommunications comes into its own.

 Pepper is concentrating more on long-term value for customers rather than short-term sales.
 Their aim is to build a relationship with their users, providing them with a range of services that keep them coming back for life-cycle events.

 He explains, “Mobile telco data becomes important in some markets and there are a number of people that are building credit scores from mobile phone data.
 We actually see the world in more than one dimension from a scoring perspective.

-The credit score is one thing, but also the ability for us to manage a customer through a life cycle, to think about lifetime value or longevity of loan, the ability to cross and upsell are all part of that scoring process, and so the more data, both specific customer level data that you might get from a mobile phone or from an app, a wallet or whatever, as well as markets data and local market data is valuable.”
+The credit score is one thing, but also the ability for us to manage a customer through a life cycle, to think about lifetime value or longevity of loan, the ability to cross and upsell are all part of that scoring process, and so the more data, both specific customer level data that you might get from a mobile phone or from an app, a wallet or whatever, as well as markets data, location data is valuable.”